Home Music Biography Physics

 On February 4, 2013, a fine local violinist, Izabela Spiewak, who had played on the memorial concert for my sister in 2010, died of leukemia.
 I wrote this new middle movement as an elegy in her memory.
 Now the whole piece is tuneful, gentle, and easily appreciated by many ears.
 Someday its day may come.

 I made other arrangements for four bassoons, and for viola and three cellos.
 Only the recorder, violin, and flute versions survive.
+As of fall 2024, only the violin edition has been performed.

 In May 2024, the American Recorder Society was kind enough to list this quartet in its online library (link here), where members can download score and parts.
 Here's the review they included;